August 21, 2019

 This study helps explain why tinnitus is more bothersome to some people and not others.
 It may also help scientists to come up with more effective treatments that can target the cause of this suffering.

 Here at California Hearing Center we are committed to your hearing health.
 Call us today to set up an appointment for a hearing screening.
-We can discuss hearing aid options with you and work with you to find one that fits your budget.
+We can discuss hearing aid options with you and work with you to find one that fits your needs and budget.